Interstate 49 in Louisiana: I-49 Lafayette Connector

 In April 2015, the DOTD accepted proposals for an upcoming design–build project to construct an interchange at the junction of US 90 and LA 318, which is located in St. Mary Parish between Jeanerette and Baldwin.
 LA 318 travels southward from the St. Mary Sugar Co-Op on LA 182 at Sorrel and crosses US 90 at-grade on the way to the Port of West St. Mary.
 The interchange is one of many projects along the projected I-49 corridor that is expected to improve traffic flow, safety, and hurricane evacuation.
 On April 27, 2018, the DOTD celebrated the opening of the junction of US 90 and LA 318 with a ribbon-cutting ceremony.

 In the Lafayette area, the project is divided into two projects, the "I-49 Connector" and the rest of the Interstate from Lafayette Regional Airport to LA 88.
-The I-49 Connector has a record of decision and is currently in the process of formulating the environmental impact statement.
+The I-49 Connector has a record of decision and is in the process of formulating the environmental impact statement.
 It is projected to follow the existing path of the Evangeline Thruway, a divided six-lane surface roadway that passes just to the east of the downtown area.
 Much of the proposed 5.5 mi will be elevated and is expected to cost between $750 and $850 million, making it the costliest portion of the entire 160 mi route to be constructed.
 As of October 2015, engineer planning has not begun nor has funding been secured for the project.
 Planning for this segment has been ongoing for decades, but construction has been delayed numerous times due to local opposition.
 The most recent attempt to begin construction was halted due to federal officials launching civil rights investigation into the project in early 2023 and there are calls for the planning of this segment to be abandoned.
 However, as of November 2023, the DOTD still plans to build this segment.
 The Lafayette City and Parish Councils have passed multiple resolutions to proceed with the project with the most recent one being passed by the Louisiana State Legislature in late-May 2024.
 Before funding can be secured and construction can begin, the Supplemental Environmental Impact Statement (SEIS) and the Secondary Record of Decision (SROD) is required first.
-It's set to be done by the end of 2025.
+It's set to be done by the end of 2026.
 The remainder of the distance between the airport and LA 88 is planned to be a six-lane at-grade freeway with a 2 mi segment of eight-lane elevated freeway through the neighboring city of Broussard.
 The planning is in cooperation with the Lafayette Metropolitan Planning Organization (MPO).